 The State of Georgia received disaster recovery funding to assist people affected by Hurricane Irma in 2017.
-However, Georgia heirs property owners did not get compensation due to complications with property titles.
-The NASA DEVELOP team partnered with the Georgia Heirs Property Law Center.
-We created flood extent maps and identified potential heirs properties by using NASA’s Earth observations.
+However, some Georgia heirs property owners did not get compensation due to complications with property titles.
+The NASA DEVELOP team partnered with the Georgia Heirs Property Law Center to create flood extent maps and identify potential heirs properties by using NASA Earth observations.
 The end products will help Georgia Heirs Property Law Center visualize the relationship between flood extent, structural damage, property data, and socioeconomic data.
 The partner will use this information as a case study to make sure heirs property owners are considered in future disaster relief.

 Abstract:

 In September 2017, Hurricane Irma made landfall in southern Georgia, causing severe flooding and widespread destruction.
 Disaster recovery programs were inaccessible for heirs property owners due to title difficulties.
 The NASA DEVELOP team worked in partnership with The Georgia Heir Property Law Center (The Center) to identify potential heirs properties impacted by Hurricane Irma.
 We created flood extent maps, a socioeconomic overlay, and identified potential areas of structural damage.
-We utilized surface reflectance data from Landsat 7 Enhanced Thematic Mapper Plus (ETM+), Landsat 8 Operational Land Imager (OLI) and Sentinel-2 MultiSpectral Instrument (MSI) and backscatter data from Sentinel-1 C-band Synthetic Aperture Radar (C-SAR).
+We utilized surface reflectance data from Landsat 7 Enhanced Thematic Mapper Plus (ETM+), Landsat 8 Operational Land Imager (OLI), and Sentinel-2 MultiSpectral Instrument (MSI), and also backscatter data from Sentinel-1 C-band Synthetic Aperture Radar (C-SAR).
 We produced flood extent maps by consolidating these Earth observations in NASA SERVIR’s Hydrologic Remote Sensing Analysis for Floods (HYDRAFloods) tool in Google Earth Engine (GEE).
-To produce one socioeconomic overlay, we used Computer Assisted Mass Appraisal (CAMA) data to identify areas of heirs properties likelihood.
+To produce a socioeconomic overlay, we used Computer Assisted Mass Appraisal (CAMA) data to identify areas of heirs properties likelihood.
 To identify potential structural damage, we used optical imagery data from PlanetScope and RapidEye.
-Our flood extent map results found that backscatter data was more reliable than surface reflectance, resulting in mainly coastal flooding.
-With these maps, we created one socioeconomic overlay for Camden County.
+Our flood extent map results found that backscatter data were more reliable than surface reflectance, resulting in mainly coastal flooding.
+With these maps, we created a socioeconomic overlay for Camden County.
 Lastly, we found only nine potential instances of structural damage in Albany, Doughtery County.
 These end products will allow The Center to make informed decisions about the allocation of funds for heirs property disaster assistance.

 Key Terms: Hurricane Irma 2017, HYDRAFloods, CAMA, flood extent maps, heirs property owners